Schizoid personality disorder

 Tests and diagnosis

 Diagnosing schizoid personality disorder is usually based on an in-depth interview with your doctor about your symptoms as well as your medical and personal history.
 Your doctor may perform a physical exam to rule out other conditions that may be causing or contributing to your symptoms.
-You may also be referred to a mental health professional for further evaluation.
+If your initial visit is with a primary care doctor, you'll likely be referred to a mental health professional for further evaluation.

-To be diagnosed with schizoid personality disorder, you must meet criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.
-Criteria for schizoid personality disorder to be diagnosed include four or more of the following characteristics:
+To be diagnosed with schizoid personality disorder, you must meet criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM), published by the American Psychiatric Association.
+Diagnosis of schizoid personality disorder includes four or more of these characteristics:

-For schizoid personality disorder to be diagnosed, doctors may first need to rule out conditions with similar symptoms, such as autism or Asperger's syndrome.
+For schizoid personality disorder to be diagnosed, doctors need to rule out conditions with similar symptoms.

 Treatments and drugs